g6123/node-smtpd-lite/README.md

   ]
 }
 ```
+- **id**: Unique string of the session where the mail was received.
 - **header** : Object containing headers of received mail.
 All keys are converted to lowercase.
 - **body** : Object containing body of received mail.
   - **stream** : [Readable stream](https://nodejs.org/api/stream.html#stream_class_stream_readable) of temporary body file.